 At each Arm Dynamics center, our prosthetists, technicians, and in-house clinical therapy specialists work together and do their best to provide our patients with a device that looks, fits and functions optimally for them.
 During our Comprehensive Accelerated Fitting Process, the team works to create an “initial” prosthesis.
 This is created so the prosthetist and technician can see how the device works for the patient and what improvements need to be made.
 For some patients, the prosthetist and technicians also create a customized silicone socket.
 While our prosthetist works on the device, the patient begins training with our clinical therapy specialist to prepare and strengthen their residual limb and start learning about their prosthesis and what it can do for them.

 As the prosthetist and technician complete the final, or “definitive” prosthesis, the clinical therapy specialist works with the patient on how to achieve their functional goals using their device.
 If the patient wants to be able to cook, our therapist teaches them how to adapt to kitchen tasks using their prosthesis functionally.
-If our patient plans on using their device at work, our therapists can go into the workplace with them and discuss best practices.
-If this is not a possibility, therapists will practice work tasks with them at our center, like in the picture below:
+If our patient plans on using their device at work, our therapists can go into the workplace with them and discuss best practices, like in the photo below.
+If this is not a possibility, therapists will practice work tasks with them at our center.

 Our therapists utilize outcome measures some that we created specifically for the upper limb amputee population to assess progress with the prosthesis.
 Once the definitive prosthesis is completed, our therapists continue working with the patient to ensure they: